Lovewell Blake Financial Planning Limited offers independent financial planning advice to both individuals and business owners in Norfolk and Suffolk.

 What does a financial planner do and are they worth it?

 Efficiently managing your investments and making the right financial decisions takes time, knowledge, and effort.
 It’s not a one-time decision, either.
 With time representing a precious commodity for most of us, utilising the expertise of a financial adviser could not just save you and your family time, but it could save you money too.
 Time is money, and there could be a significant cost to delaying the right financial decisions or prolonging the wrong ones.
-Our existing clients value our services and may have had a longstanding relationship with our financial advisers that extend to their relatives, and businesses.
+Our existing clients value our services and many have had a longstanding relationship with our financial advisers that extend to their relatives, and businesses.

 What are the benefits of paying someone to manage my investments?